sastofficial/sastofficial.github.io/pages/albums.md

 97. Justice - A Cross The Universe - July 28th 2023
 98. EleKtr1X - New Folder EP - July 30th 2023
 99. kets4eki, asteria - RAVE2DEATH - August 4th 2023
-100. Ed Banger Records - ED REC Vol.1
+100. Ed Banger Records - ED REC Vol.1 - August 4th 2023
+101. Daft Punk - TRON: Legacy - The Complete Edition (Original Motion Picture Soundtrack) - August 4th 2023

 I have also lisented to Breakcorist00 - Liminal Room but Discogs deleted it from their database so idk when i listened to it.
 I have also listened to Daft Punk - Discovery by watching Interstella 5555.